tkchafin/scripts/README.md

 # scripts
-Random scripts, mostly for manipulating sequence files.
+Collection of scripts- mostly for manipulating, filtering, and format-conversion of DNA sequence files.
 Feel free to use.